khnehal/todo-test/README.md

 How to Run this app:
-Clone the reporsitory
+1. Clone the reporsitory,
-cd my-app/
+2. cd my-app/
-npm install
+3. npm install
-npm start
+4. npm start